Kuiten/MTH312/README.md

 - threepass.py - Implementaion of the three pass protocol using a pohlig-hellman cipher.
 # Running
 - To run any of the ciphers, clone the repo(or download the desired file).
-- Then make sure you have numpy and sympy install on your machine(which can be done using "pip install numpy" and "pip install sympy").
+- Then make sure you have numpy and sympy installed on your machine(which can be done using "pip install numpy" and "pip install sympy").
 - You can then run the code through a terminal using "python file.py" (where file.py is the name of the file you wish to run).